Ladder Accidents on Construction Sites in New York

 In order to prevail in a personal injury lawsuit, it must be found that the defendant owed a duty to the worker to provide for the worker’s safety, and to provide equipment that is safe for the worker to use.
 Generally speaking, any party that supplies or maintains ladders, scaffolding, or fall protection equipment owes a duty to the workers that use that equipment to ensure that equipment is safe.
 Similarly, a defective product that is unjustly dangerous or performs below reasonable standards may result in liability on the manufacturer and/or supplier if that product injures someone.

 Workers’ compensation affords injured workers with benefits, such as medical benefits, permanent impairment benefits, benefits for vocational rehabilitation, and weekly benefits in order to compensate those injured.
 However, these benefits are rarely able to fully compensate injured workers for their losses.
 The issue with the benefits provided are that they do not incorporate, for example, the loss of future earning potential, emotional pain and suffering, future medical expenses, and the loss of quality of life.
 Fortunately, injured workers may seek damages for these issues through a traditional personal injury lawsuit.

+All too often, the owners and contractors prioritize profits and compressed schedules over worker safety.
 If you or someone you know is a construction worker who has been injured on the job in the State of New York, it is essential that you contact a skilled personal injury firm regarding your legal rights and options.
 At Hach & Rose, LLP, we recognize that each client has one chance to be compensated when they are injured.
 Our recent results portray our success in compensating injured workers as a result of ladder accidents.
 These results include a jury verdict totaling over 12 million dollars for a ladder-related accident and many settlements that include both seven figure and six figure recoveries.
-Do not hesitate to contact the experienced and knowledgeable New York personal injury attorneys of Hach & Rose, LLP today at (212) 779-0057 or online.

-In both 2010 and 2011, we achieved four out of the top 100 results for personal injury claims as reported by the New York Jury Verdict Reporter.
-Those results were followed in 2012 with the highest reported jury verdict in the State of New York in a construction accident case.
+The firm routinely achieves the largest results in the State of New York, as reported by the New York Jury Verdict Reporter.
+In both jury verdicts and settlements, Hach & Rose, LLP succeeds in attaining the highest amount possible.
 Whether you have suffered your injury as a result of perilous construction site conditions, scant training, incompetent supervision, insufficient safety procedures, and/or substandard or obsolete construction and safety equipment, Hach & Rose, LLP is equipped, proficient, and passionate to bring you the justice you deserve!
+Do not hesitate to contact the experienced and knowledgeable New York ladder injury attorneys of Hach & Rose, LLP today at (212) 779-0057 or online.